Ready for a BIG bonus? Chase is offering existing and new customers $1,000 to upgrade or open a new Chase Sapphire Banking account!

 Where do I enroll in the Chase Sapphire Banking bonus?

-You can enroll two different ways; either enter your email address so Chase can send you a code to print out and bring it to a local branch or apply directly online with the coupon code automatically connected to your application.
+There are two ways to enroll on the landing page of the promotion; you can enter your email address and get a coupon code to bring to a local branch or apply directly online with the coupon code automatically connected to your application.

 Who qualifies for the Chase Sapphire Banking bonus?

 The offer is open to the public and you can either be an existing Chase bank customer upgrading to the Sapphire Banking account or a new customer opening a Chase Sapphire banking account for the first time.

 However, if you currently have a Sapphire Banking account or you’re a Chase Private Client customer, you won’t get the bonus.
 Also, you’re not eligible for the bonus if you’ve gotten this specific bonus before in the last 12 months.